• Home

 Thursday 15 April, 18:00 – 19:00 CEST Webinar leader: Maria João Filgueiras Rauch

 Interest in the circular economy was building up before the COVID-19 crisis and a variety of initiatives were taking place in urban, rural and fisheries areas.
 They are now called to play a much bigger role in local development in the post-COVID-19 recovery.
-This session will look at how local initiatives based on the circular economy are improving usage of resources by creating virtuous circuits in different fields.
+This session looked at how local initiatives based on the circular economy are improving usage of resources by creating virtuous circuits in different fields.

 3. New exclusions: How communities are combating digital, food and health exclusions